Whether you are an entry or professional sushi chef, you will definitely need a sushi knife to assist in the preparation of sushi.

 Lastly, the best knife for both entry, intermediate, and professional level chefs, regardless of its limited lifetime warranty.

-- 9.5-inch single-edged blade with a traditional grind
+- It’s a 9.5-inch single-edged blade and has a traditional hold

 - 100% handcrafted in Japan